MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

   }
   ```

-* If you want to use a sepcial form of symbol that shall neither be defined
+* If you want to use a special form of symbol that shall neither be defined
   inside the grammar of a language, nor shall it be imported.
 * We can define symbols of kind `S` in the grammar in a grammar rule that
   is never reached by the parser from the start production.